Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 St. David became a well-known preacher who established monasteries and churches.
 As a preacher, when David spoke at the Synod of Brefi, the soil beneath his feet rose to form a hill.
 This happened so that his words could be heard and he could be seen.

 Aside from being born amid a terrible storm, another fact about St. David is that he was a vegetarian.
 He ate only leeks and did not eat meat.
-According to scholars, leeks which are one of the national emblems of Wales, are linked to St. David.
+According to scholars, leeks, one of Wales’s national emblems, are linked to St. David.
 This is because leeks are worn in honor of St. David’s guidance during a battle against the Saxons.

 “Be joyful, preserve the faith, and do the simple things that you have heard and seen me do.”